-The result leaves Atletico at the top of the group with maximum nine points and with one foot in the round of 16, while Vienna's woes continue, with just one point and no goals to its name as Nenad Bjelica's side struggles in its maiden Champions League campaign.
+The result leaves Atletico top of the group with maximum points and with one foot in the round of 16, while Vienna's woes continue, with just one point and no goals to their name as Nenad Bjelica's side struggle in their maiden Champions League campaign.

-That lead was doubled in the 20th minute by Costa, who broke swiftly from the halfway line, beat the last defender on the edge of the box and calmly slotted the ball beyond Lindner for his 11th goal of the season.
+That lead was doubled in the 20th minute by Costa, who broke swiftly from halfway, beat the last defender on the edge of the box and calmly slotted the ball beyond Lindner for his 11th goal of the season.

 Costa could have put the result beyond doubt 10 minutes before the break, blazing the ball over from close range following another slick combination between Luis and Koke.

-Despite Atletico's domination, Vienna almost found a way back into the game two minutes later, as Philipp Hosiner smashed a first-time volley against the crossbar after getting on the end of Florian Mader's raking pass.
+Despite Atletico's domination, Vienna almost found a way back into the game two minutes later, Philipp Hosiner smashing a first-time volley against the crossbar after getting on the end of Florian Mader's raking pass.

-Ten minutes from time, Lindner reacted brilliantly to save Markus Suttner's inadvertent header towards his own goal as Vienna was spared any further punishment on an otherwise miserable night.
+Ten minutes from time, Lindner reacted brilliantly to save Markus Suttner's inadvertent header towards his own goal as Vienna were spared any further punishment on an otherwise miserable night.